Tropical Storm Georgette brings more rain even as country reels from last week’s devastating Hurricane Karl.

 |Rescue workers are searching for the missing after the rain-triggered landslide buried up to 300 homes [AFP]|

-At least 11 people are missing after a landslide triggered by relentless rain buried homes in a town in southern Mexico, the interior minister has said.
+Several people are missing after a landslide triggered by torrential rain hit a town in southern Mexico, burying many homes.

-“Happily, the casualty toll has changed, so much so that we can’t even confirm any deaths” from the landslide, Jose Francisco Blake said after arriving in Oaxaca city on Tuesday.
+“Happily, the casualty toll has changed, so much so that we can’t even confirm any death,” he said after arriving in Oaxaca city.

-Mariana Sanchez, Al Jazeera’s correspondent in Mexico City, said the remoteness of the area as well as blocked roads, are making the rescue mission very difficult.
+Mariana Sanchez, Al Jazeera’s correspondent in Mexico City, said the remoteness of the area as well as blocked roads was making the rescue mission very difficult.

 “They have not said whether they will be able to land at the capital of Oaxaca, which is about four hours away from the affected area, or if they will be able to get closer,” she said.